This Hot Mulled Scrumpy Cider, otherwise known as Bonfire Juice, will keep you toasty warm inside and out on a cold evening outside.

 When you knock yours together, don’t be shy about leaving bits out, or adding other flavours in.
-For example, cloves are traditionally used in mulled wines and ciders, but ever since I got one stuck in my tooth after picking at a home reared ham, I cannot abide the smell, let alone the taste.
+For example, cloves are traditionally used in mulled wines and ciders.
+But ever since I got one stuck in my tooth after picking at a home reared ham, I cannot abide the taste of cloves.

 Try adding mixed spice, nutmeg, allspice, bay leaves or cardamom.
 Or perhaps throw in a tot of calvados or rum for an extra kick.
 Play around with this basic recipe to create your own brand of bonfire juice.
 And please, let us know your winning mix!

-1-3 tbsp of honey or sugar, depending on taste
+- 1-3 tablespoons of honey or sugar depending on taste